-Labquality, a Finnish independent EQA provider, has introduced a new EQA scheme for Mycobacterium tuberculosis, drug resistance (DR), by performing a pilot study named Mycobacterium tuberculosis, rifampicin and isoniazid, nucleic acid detection in June 2022.
+The Finnish EQA provider Labquality has introduced a new External Quality Assessment (EQA) scheme for Mycobacterium tuberculosis, drug resistance, by performing a pilot study named Mycobacterium tuberculosis, rifampicin and isoniazid, nucleic acid detection, in June 2022.
 The scheme covers fully susceptible Mycobacterium tuberculosis complex (MTBC) and rifampicin (RIF) and isoniazid (INH) resistance and is intended for clinical laboratories using different tests for M. tuberculosis drug resistance testing.
 RIF and INH are the primary tuberculosis (TB) drugs and cornestones of multi-drug resistance (MDR) definition, and therefore present a screening target for MDR-TB as well as XDR-TB (extensively drug-resistant tuberculosis).
 The increased incidence of drug resistance is a growing concern, and is relevant in both high and low TB incidence countries.
 There has been an increase of available tests for nucleic acid detection of TB drug resistance and to support the quality control of the laboratories, this new EQA scheme has been introduced.